mmzsource/mxmmz/README.md

 - I have created some blogs before via wordpress, gatsby, multiple markdown templating engines, etc. but the overhead is often too big for me.
-When I want to write, I want to write, and I don't want to 'negotiate' with broken dependencies, unclear documentation, or "super-simple" config file structure (that somehow always grows into a turing-complete DSL, often without backwards compatibility).
+When I want to write, I want to write, and I don't want to 'negotiate' with broken dependencies, unclear documentation, or "super-simple" config file structures (that somehow always grow into turing-complete DSLs, often without backwards compatibility).
 - I'm not afraid of html and want to learn (more about) CSS.
 - Constraints bring out creativity, so therefore I've constrained myself to only